 Table 8 shows the deep ACZ monitoring zone, lowermost USDW, and shallow groundwater monitoring methods, depths, and frequencies.
 The project will acquire a minimum of one year of shallow groundwater data before injection operations begin.
-Fluid samples from the Ironton-Galesville Sandstones will be taken once for analysis prior to the start of injection operations.
+Fluid samples from the Ironton-Galesville Sandstones and St. Peter Sandstone will be taken once for analysis prior to the start of injection operations.

-Given the thick and continuous nature of the Eau Claire Shale, the highest risk of CO2 or brine migration out of the injection zone is along the PNM INJ1 and PNM OBS1 wellbores that will penetrate the Eau Claire Shale.
-As such, PNM ACZ1 will be drilled near PNM INJ1 where injection zone pressures are the highest to help monitor for any CO2 leakage or brine migration into the ACZ monitoring zone.
+Given the thick and continuous nature of the Eau Claire Shale, the highest risk of CO2 or brine migration out of the injection zone is along the DRG INJ1 and DRG OBS1 wellbores that will penetrate the entire Eau Claire Shale.
+As such, DRG ACZ1 will be drilled near DRG INJ1 where injection zone pressures are the highest to help monitor for any CO2 leakage or brine migration into the ACZ monitoring zone.
 Fluids from the Ironton-Galesville Sandstones will be sampled once prior to the start of CO2 injection to characterize any natural variability in the fluids in the formation (Table 8).

 Migration of CO2 or brine into the Ironton-Galesville Sandstones will likely first be identified through pressure changes in the formation.
 An increasing pressure trend in the ACZ monitoring zone could suggest that leakage across the confining zone has occurred.
 While any increasing trend in pressure will be evaluated, a sustained increase in pressure that deviates more than two-sigma above baseline values will warrant additional monitoring and inspections to rule out the possibility of fluid leakage out of the injection zone.
-Such a change in pressure would initiate more frequent fluid sampling and analysis for aqueous geochemistry from the ACZ monitoring zone as well as additional external well integrity investigations in the PNM INJ1 or PNM OBS1.
+Such a change in pressure would initiate more frequent fluid sampling and analysis for aqueous geochemistry from the ACZ monitoring zone as well as additional external well integrity investigations in the DRG INJ1 or DRG OBS1.
+Pressures in the ACZ monitoring interval will be monitored at the wellhead and downhole.